-Coordinated Care operates in a limited Service Area.
 If you move from one county to another within the Service Area your premium may change.
-Please refer to the Premium section for more information.
+Please refer to the Premium section of this Contract for more information.
 If you move from a county in the Service Area to a county not in the Service Area, you will no longer be eligible for coverage under this Contract and may be eligible for enrollment into another Qualified Health Plan during a Special Enrollment Period.